ADS77/Blood-Donor-Finder/README.md

-# 🩸 Blood Donation System - Spring Boot Backend
+# 🩸 Blood Donor Finder

 A RESTful backend API built with **Spring Boot** to streamline the process of finding **nearby blood donors** and handling **urgent blood requests**.
 The system supports location-based search, user roles (admin/donor/receiver), and real-time SMS notifications to available donors.